Postman-Student-Program/hacktoberfest21-api-starter/README.md

 You can fork the [test collection](https://postman.postman.co/workspace/Postman-Hacktoberfest'21-~1ae1036b-6583-4883-949e-adf8b55687a1/collection/15567703-96f91b20-f497-43aa-a7f9-f1443bdd3a71?ctx=documentation) in Postman to your own workspace.
 Then, update the `baseUrl` collection variable to the address of your API (ex: `http://localhost:3000` for a local server, or `https://my-deployed-api.herokuapp.com` if deployed) and save.

-Now when you run the collection runner on this collection, you will see which tests fail.
+Now when you run the [collection runner](https://learning.postman.com/docs/running-collections/intro-to-collection-runs/) on this collection, you will see which tests fail.
 The goal is to make all the tests pass by adding code to your project!
 This is called **Test Driven Development (TDD)**.

-**Important** the tests should be run in the order given in order to work.
+**Important**: the tests should be run in the order given in order to work.

 ### Getting started